jayflo/vim-skip/README.markdown

 position in the line.
 Fractions will always represent the *actual* position of the cursor in the line as a fraction of the line's length, e.g. ``0``, ``1/2`` and ``1`` mean the cursor is at the beginning, middle and end of the line respectively.

-To give examples of how sequences like ``sS`` behave, I'll write ``0 --s--> 1/2 --S--> 1/4`` to mean "first press ``s`` then ``S`` move your cursor *from* the beginning of the line, *to* the middle of the line, *then* to (the position ) ``1/4`` (of the line's length from the beginning) of the line.
+To give brief examples of how sequences like ``sS`` behave, I'll write ``0 --s--> 1/2 --S--> 1/4`` to mean "first press ``s`` then ``S`` move your cursor *from* the beginning of the line, *to* the middle of the line, *then* to ``1/4`` of the line's length from the beginning of the line.
-Of course, you could as well stop after the first ``s`` to be at the middle of the line.
-These examples just showcase how ``s`` and ``S`` get you places.
+Of course, this also shows that stopping after the first ``s`` will leave your cursor at the middle of the line.
+These examples are given to showcase how a couple presses of ``s`` and ``S`` get to predetermined spots quickly.

-This is a lot of talking for some movements that are quite simple.
-So lets get started.

-* ``gs`` - always moves your cursor to the center of the line, aka ``1/2``

-The behavior of wrapping to beginning/end of the line and the "skip multiplier" are customizable.

 Normal
 ------